-While the Discussion Paper, A Growth Plan for the Greater Golden Horseshoe was released last summer, the Growth Plan has not yet been released.
+- While the Discussion Paper, A Growth Plan for the Greater Golden Horseshoe was released last summer, the draft Growth Plan has not yet been released.
 Assessing the merits of the draft Greenbelt Plan is difficult without this corresponding information.

-- The time allocated for the public, land owners, agencies, and affected municipalities to meaningfully participate and comment on plans is very short. - The relationship to the Source Water Protection legislation is unclear.
+We understand that a draft Growth Plan will soon be released and we are looking forward to reviewing this plan. - The time allocated for the public, land owners, agencies, and affected municipalities to meaningfully participate and comment on plans is very short. - The relationship to the Source Water Protection legislation is unclear.
 Clarification is required as to how the lands mapped as part of this process can be interrelated with the Greenbelt Plan area. - The lack of a streamlined process identified for amending the text and mapping.
 It is essential that there is a plan to accommodate any needed corrections.

-RECOMMENDATION: The approval of the Greenbelt Plan and passing of the Act should be deferred until the Growth Plan is brought forward.
-The two Acts should be considered concurrently.
-We request that the Growth Plan be tabled as soon as possible so that any discrepancies between the two can be resolved in a timely manner.
+We recommend that approval of the Greenbelt Plan and passing of the Act should be deferred until the Growth Plan is brought forward.
+The two Plans should be considered concurrently.
+We request that the draft Growth Plan be tabled as soon as possible so that any discrepancies between the two can be resolved in a timely manner.